 Because we do not have access to information and communication means, buyers trick us.
 They tell us that our colleagues in other villages are selling the produce at a particular price...which is not true at all.
-Another participant in the same meeting added

 If we had access to communication means and information, we would have been able to know the prevailing market prices for the produce.